Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 Savory Add-Ons

-A squeeze of lemon juice at the end brightens the flavour.
-A dash of nutmeg adds warmth without overpowering.
+A squeeze of lemon juice at the end brightens the flavor.
+A dash of nutmeg adds heat without masking.

 Texture Options